 Family Businesses are rooted in communities across our diverse geography, successful family enterprises sustain a multigenerational commitment to job creation and to the social cohesion that builds community and national prosperity.

 The Family Enterprise Xchange Foundation commissioned a research paper by the Conference Board of Canada to accurately measure the economic and social impact of family enterprises.
-This report confirms that family enterprises account for approximately 50 per cent of private-sector gross domestic product and nearly 7 million jobs across the country.
+This report confirms that family enterprises account for approximately 50% of private-sector gross domestic product and nearly 7 million jobs across the country.

-Family Enterprises directly generated approximately $574.6 billion in 2017—48.9 per cent of GDP originating from the private sector.
+Family Enterprises directly generated approximately $574.6 billion in 2017—48.9% of GDP originating from the private sector.

-Family-owned businesses directly accounted for 6.9 million jobs in 2017, amounting to 46.9 per cent of private sector employment and 37.4 per cent of the entire workforce.
-Over 90 per cent of these jobs (6.4 million) are in small and medium-sized family enterprises.
+Family-owned businesses directly accounted for 6.9 million jobs in 2017, amounting to 46.9% of private-sector employment and 37.4% of the entire workforce.
+Over 90% of these jobs (6.4 million) are in small and medium-sized family enterprises.

-In the agricultural sector, for example, these businesses accounted for more than 80 per cent of employment in 2017.
-The share of family enterprise employment is also significant in transportation and warehousing (85.4 per cent), accommodation and food services (71.3 per cent), and construction (68.5 per cent).
+In the agricultural sector, for example, these businesses accounted for more than 80% of employment in 2017.
+The share of family enterprise employment is also significant in transportation and warehousing (85.4%), accommodation and food services (71.3%), and construction (68.5%).

 Family Businesses are RESILIENT